 A woman must have money and a room of her own if she is to write fiction.

-Ana has branded cattle in Hollister, lived on houseboats, consulted brujos, visited every California mission, worked for a PI, swum with dolphins, and out-run gun totin’ maniacs on lonely Mexican highways—the inspiration for The JadeAnne Stone Mexico Adventures, a trilogy set against the backdrop of organized crime.
-She blogs about her transformative experiences living in Mexico, Saints and Skeletons, which can be read at www.saintsandskeletons.com.
+Ana has branded cattle in Hollister, lived on houseboats, consulted brujos, visited every California mission, worked for a PI, swum with dolphins, eaten a chapuline and out-run gun totin’ maniacs on lonely Mexican highways—the inspiration for The JadeAnne Stone Mexico Adventures, a serialized story set against the backdrop of organized crime.
+She blogs about her transformative experiences living in Mexico at Saints and Skeletons, which can be read at www.saintsandskeletons.com.